-Should you get the Oculus Quest?
-That’s a question that many of us have, and for a very good reason.
-Oculus has released new hardware for VR enthusiasts, the Oculus Quest is particularly created for the mobile audiences.
-But is this worth the effort or not?
-We are here to study what the Oculus Quest has to offer and whether it’s a good purchase or not.
+Oculus’s new hardware for VR enthusiasts and casual gamers alike, the Oculus Quest is particularly created for mobile audiences.
+But is this worth the price tag or not?
+We are here to review what the Oculus Quest has to offer and whether it’s a good purchase or not.

 What is the Oculus Quest?

-Right off the bat you will notice that this is a very interesting, unique VR headset for mobile users.
-Its design is very similar to the Oculus Rift S, but it’s a little bit simpler due to the mobile integration features.
-The good thing about the Oculus Quest is that you don’t need to be near a PC to use it
+Right off the bat, you will notice that this is a very unique VR headset compared to its predecessors.
+While its design is very similar to the Oculus Rift S, it’s actually an all in one VR experience.
+Which brings us to the best thing about the Oculus Quest.
+Like the Go, you don’t need to be tethered to a PC/PS4 to use it!

-They removed the built-in headphones from the side.
-You have an audio jack if you require any audio features and you can adapt that to your own requirements.
-The fact that you can customize and optimize things the way you want really helps immensely in the end.
+They removed the built-in headphones from the side and replaced them with built-in speakers.
+However, for full immersion, you should make you of their audio jack if you require any audio features and you can adapt that to your own requirements